Tournamatch/trn-core/readme.txt

 7. The WordPress backend **Manage Games** page.
 You can upload game thumbnails, create new games, edit existing games, and delete games on this page.

 == Changelog ==

+= 4.2.2 =
+* Fixed spelling error of the South African flag.
+It is now displayed correctly as 'South Africa'.
+* The tournament registered page will now reload when clicking on the 'Unregister' button.
+* Fixed several occurrences of alerts missing the 'trn-' CSS prefix.
+Those are fixed and are now styled correctly.
+* When the file extension of user-submitted avatars for player and team profiles is not allowed, an error message is now displayed.

 = 4.2.1 =
 * Added appropriate redirects to several user-facing pages if the current visitor is unauthenticated or has insufficient privileges.